 (i) Seasonal reversal of wind direction takes place over the Indian subcontinent?

-Answer: Seasonal reversal of wind direction over the Indian subcontinent takes place due to pressure differential.
-El Nino has major role to play in the seasonal reversal of wind direction over the Indian subcontinent.
+Answer: Seasonal reversal of wind direction over the Indian subcontinent takes place due to the differential heating and cooling of the continent and the Indian Ocean.
+It leads to a shift in pressure zones and results in the reversal of wind directions with the seasons.
+El Nino has a major role to play in the seasonal reversal of wind direction over the Indian subcontinent.

 (ii) The bulk of rainfall in India is concentrated over a few months.